Socially Vulnerable Survival Theory - Why the Right to Survival is Necessary -

 Beyond mere persistence, the excessive use of aggressive language against others under the banner of righteousness is described in neuroscience as ‘righteousness addiction’.

-Yielding to peer pressure impairs rational judgement
+Yielding to peer pressure hinders rational judgement

 Japan is a country where peer pressure is particularly strong.

 Firstly, humans are prone to yielding to peer pressure.
-This is termed the ‘conformity bias’.

-Furthermore, there is also a cognitive bias where one thinks, ‘If many people believe it, it might be the correct opinion’.
+Furthermore, there is also a cognitive bias where one thinks, ‘If many people believe it, it might be the correct opinion.’

-This is called the ‘social proof bias’.
+This is called the ‘social proof bias.’

 The fact that everyone is doing it further reinforces the justification.